BasedLinux/bsd/doc/manual/source/language/syntax.md

 # Language Constructs

-This section covers syntax and semantics of the Nix language.
+This section covers syntax and semantics of the Bsd language.

 ## Basic Literals